pbyrne84/pbyrne84.github.io/CodeStructure-Ordering.md

 of overview and implementation.
 With Scala, doing this can help with type signatures as **EitherT** can be a bit picky about compatibility with signatures.

+The premise is that there should be an overview method (commonly public) that calls well-named private methods, so we can tell the business logic before deep implementation logic.
+If the business logic is not what concerns us, we do not have to look at the implementation logic.
+We can discard the irrelevant path we are on easily.

 ### Done well, we can read vertically